Schuylkill River Passenger Rail: Recent efforts

 In mid-2018, the borough of Phoenixville began a study to restore SEPTA passenger rail service between Norristown and Phoenixville along Norfolk Southern freight railroad tracks.
-In 2018, a panel led by the Greater Reading Chamber Alliance pushed for an extension of the Manayunk/Norristown Line to Reading, with service terminating either at the Franklin Street Station in Reading or in Wyomissing.
+In 2018, The Berks Alliance commissioned a study on the restoration of Passenger Rail service between Reading and Philadelphia.
+This study indicated that there was sufficient ridership to make the service economically viable.
 The proposed extension would utilize existing Norfolk Southern freight railroad tracks.
+Some improvements may be required, but most of the line could handle passenger rail service at a maximum speed of 70 mph.
 Before service can be implemented, a study would need to take place.

-In 2020, the Pennsylvania Department of Transportation plans to finalize a study on the feasibility of extending passenger train service from Norristown to Reading along the Norfolk Southern freight line.
-The proposed extension is projected to cost $365 million, which includes buying the trains and paying Norfolk Southern to use the line, with an annual operating cost of $20 million.
-Stations will be located in Reading, Pottstown, Royersford, Phoenixville, and Norristown; from where the train will follow the existing Manayunk/Norristown Line to Philadelphia.
+In 2020, the Pennsylvania Department of Transportation inspired by the work in Phoenixville and Reading created its own plan about the feasibility of extending passenger train service from Norristown to Reading along the Norfolk Southern freight line.
+The Berks Alliance report projected that proposed extension would cost $365 million, which includes buying the trains and paying Norfolk Southern to use the line, with an annual operating cost of $20 million.
+The PennDOT study projected a higher cost of around $800 million.
+Inclusion of this expansion in the State Rail Plan was important for the initiative to receive federal funding from the Federal Rail Authority.
+Amtrak has subsequently included this project in its plans, which in turn is also helpful for discussions with Norfolk Southern and the FRA.

-In March 2021, Amtrak announced its "Amtrak Connects US" plan to expand service to new cities by 2035.
-The proposal includes service between Philadelphia and Reading.
+Stations would be located in Reading, Pottstown, Royersford, Phoenixville, and Norristown; from where the train will follow the existing Manayunk/Norristown Line to Philadelphia.